Have you looked at how well your site ranks on Google lately? Have your Web sales and traffic go bungee jumping without a cord?

 - What can I do to optimize the content I have on my website in order to boost my search ranking?

-Once you take the time to assess (then reassess) the content on your website, take the next step in improving your Google ranking and hire a company that specializes in search engine optimization.
+Once you take the time to assess (then reassess) your website’s content, take the next step and hire a company that specializes in search engine optimization.